WCDP – Executive Committee

 Delegate At Large

-I am a retired teacher and computer programmer/analyst.
-I was born in 1951, the fifth of twelve children of William and Dorothy Breu, and was raised in Marshfield area, where I have spent most of my life.
-I am a graduate of St. John’s University, Collegeville, MN, with a B.A. in Mathematics, and Viterbo University, La Crosse, WI, with an M.A. in Education.
+I was born in 1951, the fifth of twelve children of William and Dorothy Breu, and was raised in the Marshfield area, where I have spent most of my life.
+I am a graduate of St. John’s University, Collegeville, MN, with a B.A. in Mathematics, and of Viterbo University, La Crosse, WI, with an M.A. in Education.

-After college, I was a volunteer for two years with the U.S. Peace Corps, serving at Nsona Mpangu, Zaïre (now Dem.
+After college, I was a volunteer for two years with the Peace Corps, serving at Nsona Mpangu, Zaïre (now Dem.
 Rep. of the Congo).
 There I taught high school “mathématiques”.
 Upon first arriving in Africa, in July 1973, after our plane was refueled at the Entebbe, Uganda airport and had taken off, it was forced to return.
-I and 110 other Peace Corps Volunteers were detained for 2½ days by Uganda’s dictator, Idi Amin, eager to create an international incident.
-The President of Zaïre, Mobutu Sese Seko, and our State Dept and Secretary Henry Kissinger secured our release.
+One hundred ten Peace Corps Volunteers and I were detained for 2½ days by Uganda’s dictator, Idi Amin, eager to create an international incident.
+The President of Zaïre, Mobutu Sese Seko, the President of the U.S., Richard Nixon, and the U.S. Embassy at Kampala, Uganda secured our release.

-After returning home, I taught math at Marshfield schools, until being laid off.
-I then pursued an 18-year career as a computer programmer/analyst at Marshfield Clinic and Marshfield Clinic Research Foundation (now Institute).
-During this time, I served as president of the local chapter of Association of Information Technology Professionals.
-I also served on Marshfield’s School-to-Work Employment Council for six years, on the Town of Rock’s Zoning Committee where I headed the rewrite of its zoning code, and donated more than five gallons of blood to American Red Cross.
+After returning home, I taught high school math at Marshfield schools, until being laid off.
+I then pursued an 18-year career as a computer programmer/systems analyst at Marshfield Clinic and its Research Foundation (now Institute).
+During this time, I served as president of the area chapter of Association of Information Technology Professionals; served on Marshfield’s School-to-Work Employment Council for six years, on the Town of Rock’s Zoning Committee where I headed the rewrite of its zoning code, and donated more than five gallons of blood to American Red Cross.

-I have been active in the Democratic party since the campaign of Janet Protasiewicz.
-My father, Bill Breu, was an infantryman under Lt.
+Since the campaign of Janet Protasiewicz for the Wisconsin Supreme Court, I have been active in the Democratic party.
+My father was an infantryman under Lt.
 Gen. George Patton, fighting in four major European campaigns of WWII, including the Battle of the Bulge.
-Bill helped save this country from fascism.
+He helped save this country from fascism.
 Today, through the Democratic Party, I feel must try to do the same.
-(I consider one of the greatest honors of my life was being my father’s “guardian” during my Honor Flight trip in 2011 to Washington, D.C., to see the WWII memorial.)
+(One of the greatest honors of my life was being my father’s “guardian” during his Honor Flight in 2011 to Washington, D.C., to see the WWII memorial.)

 Secretary